Assistant House Manager

 Hours of work: 37.5 hours per week

-Pattern of work: Rotational 3 weekly shift pattern including early, mid, late and weekend shifts
+Pattern of work: Rotational 3 weekly shift pattern including early, mid, late; weekend shifts with the occasional night shifts.

 "Staff genuinely care and it's not just a job.
 They don't give up on me, they don't abandon me, and they want the best.
 This place has changed my life” - Quote from a young person

 Are you passionate about helping vulnerable young people thrive and flourish?

 Do you have the skills to engage with young people and support them to reach their maximum potential?

 “Our purpose is to provide a positive, life-changing experience for young people through individual care, education and skills development focused on promoting young people’s mental and emotional wellbeing and longer-term positive outcomes.”

 The Good Shepherd Centre (GSC) campus just outside Bishopton offers young people a safe, nurturing and caring environment set in fabulous grounds with a garden wildlife trail and outdoor sports facility.
 On-campus there are three secure care houses, a close support house & a semi-independent living cottage.
 Young people who live with us continue their education in our school, on campus, or attend further education out with the campus.